-Widely regarded as Toni Morrison’s masterpiece, Beloved is a Pulitzer-winning book that tells the story of a formerly enslaved woman Sethe, who is haunted by the traumas of her past, despite escaping and resettling in Ohio.
+Widely regarded as Toni Morrison’s masterpiece, Beloved is a Pulitzer-winning fiction book that tells the story of a formerly enslaved woman Sethe, who is haunted by the traumas of her past, despite escaping and resettling in Ohio.

 Focusing on the psychological trauma of slavery and its permeation of the African-American experience, Morrison constructs a brutally honest narrative that interrogates intergenerational trauma, familial relationships, and Black suffering.

 Norwegian Wood is Haruki Murakami’s fifth fiction book, and also widely considered the catalyst that elevated him from acclaimed writer to international writing phenomenon.
 The book is narrated by Tory Watanabe, who reflects on his college life in the 1960s Japan, and reminiscences on the intense relationships with two women — the emotionally fragile Naoko, and the vivacious, sexually liberated Midori.